 Things to do

-Please consult a doctor and dentist if you are concerned about any changes you are experiencing, especially if they do not go away or worsen.
-Your doctor will also inquire about how long and how frequently you’ve been experiencing the symptom(s).
+Please consult a doctor if you are concerned about any changes you are experiencing, especially if they do not go away or worsen.
+Your doctor will also inquire about how long and how frequently you have been experiencing the symptom(s).

 These symptoms are due to health conditions other than cancer.
-It’s always good to have regular health and dental tests, especially if you consume alcohol regularly or have used tobacco products in the past.
+It is always good to have regular health and dental tests, especially if you consume alcohol regularly or have used tobacco products in the past.

 When discovered, relieving symptoms is a critical element of cancer care and treatment.
 And this is called “palliative care” or “supporting care.”
 It is frequently initiated soon after a diagnosis and continued throughout treatment.
 When diagnosed early, laryngeal and hypopharyngeal tumors can often be successfully treated while preserving laryngeal and hypopharyngeal function.